stamarty/CSharp-Exercize/README.md

 C# Practice from Cracking the Coding Interview or LeetCode.
 Maybe from some other random locations too.

+Each of classes are named after the program they contain.
+Uncomment between the multi-line comment annotations /* */.
+That should run your program with the samples built in.
+Do not forget to recomment them or you'll start breaking the rest of the programs.

 -----------

 - **allDigits** - Takes a string as a parameter and checks if the string consists of all digits or not.
 Does not use built in method.
 This problem was presented by Microsoft Technical Mentor.